xiaolaba/AVR_mini-ohm-metre/LCD_glass_ver3/ATmega168p_lcd_test/README.md

 ```
 PD0, PD1, PD2, PD3, PD4, PD5, PD6, PD7
 1  , 1  , 1  , 1  , 0  , 0  , 0  , 0
-it is saying F, 0 to to port, but actually is 0x0F when look at bit order for the PORTD
+it is saying F, 0 to IO port, but actually is 0x0F when look at bit order of the PORTD

 ```
 so the better arrangement would be like this, maintain the discipline and always code and design with abstraction, ie.
 ```
 PD7, PD6, PD5, PD4, PD3, PD2, P1, PD0
 1  , 1  , 1  , 1  , 0  , 0  , 0  , 0
-now this is east, it is really 0xF0 for the PORTD
+now this is easy, it is really 0xF0 for the PORTD
 ```

 and try to see the LCD pin# & digit from right to left, it will looks like this,